srs/gradle-grunt-plugin/README.md

 ------------------------------

 To simplify the build, you can say that the plugin should donwload Node and NPM automatically.
-The dependent grunt-node-plugin does the magic (http://github.com/srs/grunt-node-plugin).
+The dependent gradle-node-plugin does the magic (http://github.com/srs/gradle-node-plugin).
 Set this configuration to enable:

     node {
         // Version of node to use.